rohit-vaswani/coding-interview-preparation/readme.md

 6. **Make use of helper functions and complete the flow FIRST**
 7. What should come first
     a) A logical problem - **Make use of helper functions and complete the flow FIRST**
-    b) Recusrive problem - **Think, understand and define the base cases FIRST.
+    b) Recursive problem - **Think, understand and define the base cases FIRST.
 Aggregate and Converge your non-base case towards base case**
     c) A Complex problem - **Declare Interfaces and API methods first.
 Implement them later**